mullerdavid/ctf_writeups/hcsc24/Forensics_Not_a_bad_day/WRITEUP.md

 # Files

 Checking the files, they are all linux ELF binaries.
-Running them each prints a fifferent index and a character.
+Running them each prints a different index and a character.

 ```bash
 recovered/MAGIC-2/application/x-sharedlib\\012-/I_0000012949.unknown